 All people have aggressive feelings.
 As adults, we learn how to control these feelings.
 Children, however, are often physically aggressive: they hit, bite and scratch others.
 These behaviors are fairly common and often appear by the child's first birthday.
 Parents often struggle over how to manage their child's aggressive and/or destructive behavior.

-While some biting can occur during normal development, persistent biting can be a sign that a child has emotional or behavioral problems.
-While many children occasionally fight with or hit others, frequent and/or severe physical aggression may mean that a child is having serious emotional or behavioral problems that require professional evaluation and intervention.
+Some biting can occur during normal development, but persistent biting can be a sign that a child has emotional or behavioral problems.
+While many children occasionally fight with or hit others, frequent and/or severe physical aggression may mean that a child is having serious emotional or behavioral problems that require professional evaluation and treatment.
 Persistent fighting or biting when a child is in daycare or preschool can be a serious problem.
 At this age, children have much more contact with peers and are expected to be able to make friends and get along.

 Many children start aggressive biting between one and three years of age.
 Biting can be a way for a child to test his or her power or to get attention.
 Some children bite because they are unhappy, anxious or jealous.
 Sometimes biting may result from excessive or harsh discipline or exposure to physical violence.
 Parents should remember that children who are teething might also bite.
 Biting is the most common reason children get expelled from day care.

 - Say "no", immediately, in a calm but firm and disapproving tone.

 - For a toddler (1-2 years), firmly hold the child, or put the child down.

 - For a young child (2-3 years) say, "biting is not okay because it hurts people."

 - Do NOT bite a child to show how biting feels.
 This teaches the child aggressive behavior.

 - If biting persists, try a negative consequence.
 For example, do not hold or play with a child for five minutes after he or she bites.